EirGrid

 • Challenging and questioning, in a constructive manner, management performance and proposals;

-• Avoid the use of the company’s resources or time for personal gain, for the benefit of persons/organisations unconnected with the company or its activities or for the benefit of competitors.
+• Avoiding the use of the company’s resources or time for personal gain, for the benefit of persons/organisations unconnected with the company or its activities or for the benefit of competitors.

-• Monitor controls to prevent fraud including adequate controls to ensure compliance with prescribed procedures in relation to claiming of expenses for business travel;
+• Monitoring controls to prevent fraud including adequate controls to ensure compliance with prescribed procedures in relation to claiming of expenses for business travel;

-• Acknowledge the requirement to at all times protect the interests of consumers of electricity in Northern Ireland and in Ireland.
+• Acknowledging the requirement to at all times protect the interests of consumers of electricity in Ireland.

 Respecting Each Other